jlaufenb/collar-viewer/README.md

 You can test the app using the [example dataset](https://github.com/USFWS/collar-viewer/raw/master/data/dat_short.RData).

 ## Description
 An R shiny app for visualizing and summarizing GPS collar data.
-Currently, users upload a RData file that contains a dataframe named "dat".
-This dataframe at a minimum contains unprojected GPS fixes
-(lat/long), collarIDs and dates.
-These data are imported and mapped using leaflet.
-A summary table is produced that includes includes collar id, study site, current fix interval, and first and last fix dates.
-Users can subset the data by study site, id, age class, and sex.
+Users upload a RData file following [this template](https://github.com/USFWS/collar-viewer/raw/master/data/dat_short.RData).
+These data are imported and a summary table is produced that includes includes collar id, study site, current fix interval, and first and last fix dates.
+Users can view a leaflet map of the dataset (subsetted to one fix daily to increase processing speed) and subset the data by study site, id, age class, and sex.
+Users can view fix locations and home ranges (minimum convex polygon, kernel and Brownian Bridge) of the subsetted data.

 ## Contact
 McCrea Cobb <mccrea_cobb@fws.gov>